Eagle Scout Checklist

 - Religious involvement

-- On the Eagle Scout board of review date, you should arrive at the appointed time, in full uniform (including correct uniform patches and badges and your merit badge sash) and with your Scout Handbook and parents/guardians.
 Remember: Be relaxed, but be prepared.
 Look at the board members, speak clearly and be proud of all you have accomplished leading up to the review.
 The board may ask to speak with your parents/guardians about you so be sure and bring them with you and have them stay.
 Each review is different, but you can expect the process to take about an hour.

 Eagle Scout Rank Application Submission to the Council Office

 Upon approval by the Eagle Scout board of review, you will submit the paperwork to the Council office.
 They will forward to the the National office.
 Allow approximately four to six weeks for your application and other credentials to be reviewed by the local council and the National Council.
 Your Scoutmaster will be notified when your certificate comes in.